websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

       On Liferay 7.3 only the following keystore types can be used in the Elasticsearch 7 connector configuration: https://docs.oracle.com/en/java/javase/11/docs/specs/security/standard-names.html#keystore-types
    ```

-   To generate a certificate that works with multiple hosts (for example to use the same certificate on all Elasticsearch and Liferay servers) use comma-separated lists when enumerating the DNS names and IP addresses:
+   To generate a certificate that works with multiple hosts (for example to use the same certificate on all Elasticsearch and Liferay servers), use comma-separated lists when listing the DNS names and IP addresses:

    ```bash
    ./bin/elasticsearch-certutil cert --ca config/certs/elastic-stack-ca.p12 --ca-pass liferay --dns localhost,example.com,es-node1,es-node2,es-node3 --ip 127.0.0.1,<IPv4-address-2>,<IPv4-address-3>,<IPv4-address-4>